openxrlab/xrprimer/docs/en/installation/cpp.md

 cmake --build build --target install -j4
 ```

-It is currently tested on Linux, but ideally it can be also compiled on Macos or Windows.
+It is currently tested on Linux and iOS.
+Ideally it can be also compiled on macOS or Windows.

 #### Compilation options